 There's nothing better than a side of guac when you don't have to pay extra for it.
 When you're at Chipotle, if you pass on meat or the sofritas protein option, you can get guacamole for free.
-If you're not willing to skip out on the protein and want to add the guacamole, ask for it on the side, because they tend to give you more than if they put it on your burrito.
+If you're not willing to skip out on the protein and want to add the guacamole, ask for it on the side; they tend to give you more on the side than if they put it on your burrito.

 Another Chipotle hack?
 If you get a burrito bowl, you can still get a tortilla on the side, free of charge.

 Order a footlong at Subway

 You probably remember hearing the commercial for Subway's five-dollar footlongs.
 I'll be the first to say that it's a catchy jingle.
 While not every footlong sandwich is five dollars, ordering a footlong sub is still cheaper than ordering two six-inches.
 A 12-inch sandwich is a lot for one sitting, but you can always share with a friend or save it for later.

 And for more on what to order at the chain, here's Every Subway Sandwich—Ranked for Nutrition!

 Order a triple espresso on ice for a cheaper iced latte